 Marketing-related accounts include:

-• Email marketing & marketing automation systems (MailChimp, Constant Contact, ActiveCampaign)
+- Email marketing & marketing automation systems (MailChimp, Constant Contact, ActiveCampaign)

-• Websites (WordPress, Wix, Squarespace)
+- Websites (WordPress, Wix, Squarespace)

-• Social media accounts (Twitter, Instagram, Pinterest)
+- Social media accounts (X, Instagram, Pinterest)

-• Google accounts (My Business, Analytics, Ads, Search Console, YouTube)
+- Google accounts (My Business, Analytics, Ads, Search Console, YouTube)

-And what if the company did not have a policy of keeping all business account usernames and passwords in a company controlled password manager?
+And what if the company did not have a policy of keeping all business account usernames and passwords in a company-controlled password manager?

-The issues described below can also apply when a marketing contractor or agency sets up online account access using their own domain email addresses.
-We’ve heard horror stories about a relationship with a marketing agency ending—and marketing account access ending along with the relationship.
+The issues described below can also apply when a marketing contractor or agency sets up online account access using their domain or a personal email address.

 When Recovering Account Access Can Be Easy